 - This NZQA-approved, Level 5 programme is for those who wish to extend their knowledge and expertise in teaching people with specific learning disabilities (SLD);

 - Applicants should have a teaching qualification and a minimum of one year of classroom experience;

 - The 600-hour programme is mainly online with a five day face-to-face workshop in Auckland during the July school holidays;

 - Because of the huge demand for our services nationwide, we do give priority to applicants intending to become a SPELD NZ Teacher;

-- Discover more about working as a SPELD NZ probationary teacher here.
+- Discover more about working as a SPELD NZ probationary teacher;

-See more details about Our Level 5 programme below.
+- See more details on our Level 5 programme below.

 “The most informative and positive experience I have ever had in my teaching career of 15 years.”

 The programme requires 600 hours’ participation/study activity between February and November.
 We recommend allocating (on average) 16 hours per week to complete the programme.

 The total cost of the 2024 programme TBC.